JullyAnneM/jdg-sso-biblioteca/README.md

 9. Save it.

 ## Deployment
+1. Import the project downloaded here.
-Right-click the jboss-helloworld project in the Project Explorer tab and select Run As → Run on Server.
+2. Right-click the project in the Project Explorer tab and select `Run As → Run on Server`.